Ramkrushna-Sathe-861/autonomous-document-agent/README.md

 ## Architecture and tradeoff

-The code uses focused components under `app/agents`, `app/tools`, and `app/orchestrator`, with the LLM client injected for testing.
-A single orchestrated agent workflow was chosen over a multi-agent framework: it is easy to explain and debug within the assignment's 60-minute constraint, while the planner/executor/reviewer boundaries remain replaceable.
+The code keeps the important pieces easy to find: `app/routes.py` for the API, `app/workflow.py` for orchestration, `app/agents/` for planner/executor/reflection, and `app/tools/` for templates, validation, and DOCX rendering.
+A single orchestrated workflow was chosen over a multi-agent framework: it is easy to explain and debug within the assignment's 60-minute constraint, while the planner/executor/reviewer boundaries remain replaceable.
 The tradeoff is less dynamic delegation in exchange for predictable execution, lower latency, and simpler failure handling.